Ruhland station: History

 The Cottbus-Großenhain Railway Company (Cottbus-Großenhainer Eisenbahn-Gesellschaft) was founded at the end of the 19th century by the railway financier Karl Eduard Zachariae von Lingenthal.
 Ruhland station began operations with the opening of the Großenhain–Cottbus railway on 20 April 1870.
 It became the administrative seat of the Upper Lusatian Railway Company (Oberlausitzer Eisenbahn-Gesellschaft), when it was established on 11 October 1871.
 The Upper Lusatian Railway opened the Kohlfurt (now Węgliniec)–Horka–Ruhland railway line on 1 June 1874.
 Ruhland became an important hub in the Prussian railway network.
 On 1 September 1883 the company and Ruhland station were taken over by the Prussian state.
 It operated direct trains to Magdeburg, Breslau (now Wrocław) in Lower Silesia, Dresden, Prague and Cottbus.
 Today, the station, which was once a hub of services between the Province of Lower Silesia, the Duchy of Anhalt and the Kingdom of Saxony, is only a stop for regional traffic.

-Planned expansion and renovation

-Ruhland town and regional businesses are promoting the development and renovation of the station.
-Discussions between Ruhland and Deutsche Bahn have been going on for more than ten years.
-The euphoria of reunification has long since turned into scepticism.
-Deutsche Bahn stated in July 2010 that the first work on the station would be carried out from 2015 to 2019.
-It was estimated that the work would cost €15,000.
+On 31 January 2016, reconstruction work began on the tracks and platforms.
+The dilapidated bridges on Elsterbogen-Bernsdorfer Straße were to be replaced and the L 57 would be lowered, allowing increase use by road transport.